csturtevant/csturtevant.github.io/_posts/2017-02-20-alarm-livestream.md

 tags: [mac, python, tutorial]
 ---

-A few days there was a post on imgur listing some [24/7 music streaming stations](http://imgur.com/gallery/puU0r).
-I found the music to be quite relaxing and I believed instead of waking up to the same sounds everyday, the variety would help me wake up.
+Recently there was a post on imgur listing some [24/7 music streaming stations](http://imgur.com/gallery/puU0r).
+I found the music to be quite relaxing and thought that I would love to wake up to new music like this everyday.

-So I decided to look into a way to automatically launch the a livestream's URL at a specified time every day.
+So I decided to look into a way to automatically launch the livestream URL at a specified time every day.
 This led me to look more deeply into a concept I had heard about called cron jobs.
 I found an [article](https://ole.michelsen.dk/blog/schedule-jobs-with-crontab-on-mac-osx.html) describing the process of using a crontab, which I will paraphrase below.

 To add a job to crontab you need to edit the job list.
 A job is created using the following format:
 ```